 UI

 There is a task in the top left corner and a dialogue box along the bottom of the screen.
-The font is readable but looks Egyptian.
-The button and divider in the dialogue box are made in photoshop using images of Ancient Egyptian jewelry.
+The font looks Egyptian, but I ensured that it remains readable.
+The button and divider in the dialogue box are made in Adobe Photoshop using images of Ancient Egyptian jewelry.
 The gemstones are Saphire, Lapis Lazuli and Turquoise, which were commonly used in Ancient Egypt.
 The divider has a hawk jewelry piece.
 Hawks are often featured in Ancient Egyptian Mythology.

 I implemented Sound Effects to give the player feedback.
 Sounds play when doors open and when puzzles are solved.